 This is a pension benefit available through the U.S. Department of Veterans Affairs (VA) for wartime veterans and their spouses who have limited income and require the regular attendance of a caregiver to perform functions required in everyday living either in a personal care or assisted living community or in their own home.

 Maximum Benefit Amounts:

-The monthly amount awarded is determined by an individual's assets, income and medical expenses.
+Per the VA’s 2018 guidelines, the monthly amount awarded is determined by an individual’s assets, income and medical expenses.

 Maximum Value of Assets: